InsertKoinIO/nowinandroid/MIGRATION_GUIDE.md

 1. `@KoinApplication` replaces `@HiltAndroidApp`.
 This annotation triggers KSP to scan for all `@Configuration` modules in your project.

-2. `startKoin` must be called before `super.onCreate()`.
-This ensures Koin is ready before Android's Application lifecycle kicks in.
+2. `startKoin` is called in the first lines of `onCreate()`.
+If you're doing a progressive migration with both Hilt and Koin, call it before Hilt initialization to help with colocation.

 3. `workManagerFactory()` integrates Koin with WorkManager, so your Workers can use dependency injection.

 4. Dependencies like `imageLoader` are injected using `by inject()`.
-This is lazy injection - the instance is created only when you first access the property.
+This is field injection - the instance is created lazily when you first access the property.

 At this point, the app won't build yet because we haven't created any Koin modules.
 But the foundation is there.